sourcegraph/go-diff-patch/README.md

 ### Usage

-The library exports a function `GeneratePatch` which returns the different between two files in a string format.
+The library exports a function `GeneratePatch` which computes edits between the original and updated file contents and produces a unified diff for them as a string.
 This patch can then be applied to a valid git repository containing the specified file(s).

 An example can be found in the [`examples/` directory](https://sourcegraph.com/github.com/sourcegraph/go-diff-patch/-/blob/examples/example.go?L1%3A1-20%3A1=).